markeyser/Deployment-of-ML-Models/03-Knowledge-Requirements.md

 - Python environments
 - Git for version control

-Finally it is important for water deployment to work in dedicated environments and use Git to track code version.
+Finally, it is important for model deployment to work in dedicated **environments** and use **Git** to track code version.
 Therefore knowledge of these skills will be highly beneficial for you.

 We do however include a section to refresh on the use of environments and the use of Git which can help you get started and follow through the course.